Kim Jung-gil

 Kim Jung-gil (Korean: 김정길; RR: Gim Jeonggil, born 28 May 1986) is a South Korean para table tennis player.
 He won a silver medal at the 2012 Summer Paralympics and a gold at the 2016 Summer Paralympics, both in the Class 4–5 team event.

+Personal life

 He sustained a debilitating injury while riding a mountain bike in 2004.
 He began playing table tennis two years later.